Derraphics/loocker/README.md

 ## INSTALLATION(SET UP INSTRUCTION

-To run the application you have to first copy the github Password-Locker repository link https://github.com/Derraphics/loocker.git. and git clone the application, open it via your code editor ie. vscode, open the terminal and use python3 run.py to initiate the application.
+To run the application you have to first copy the github Password-Locker repository link https://github.com/Derraphics/loocker.git. and git clone the application, open it via your code editor ie. Atom, Visual studio code open the terminal and use python3 run.py to initiate the application.
 Ones the application is up and running you will be prompted to fill in required details to proceed in the Credential check and then followed by short codes to help you navigate through PassLock.

 ## TECHONOLOGY USED